Esri/add-shapefile-js/README.md

 ## Instructions

-1. Download and unzip the .zip file or clone the repo (Get clients here: [Github for Windows] (http://windows.github.com/) or [Github for Mac] (http://mac.github.com/)).
+1. Download and unzip the .zip file or clone the repo.
+Download Github clients here: [Github for Windows] (http://windows.github.com/) or [Github for Mac] (http://mac.github.com/)).
 2. Web-enable the directory or copy/paste the source to your own .html file.
 3. Access the .html page.